iann0036/tf-cfn-provider/docs/providers/azurerm/LogAnalyticsWorkspaceLinkedService.md

 Links a Log Analytics (formally Operational Insights) Workspace to another resource.
 The (currently) only linkable service is an Azure Automation Account.

+~> **NOTE:** This resource has been deprecated in favour of the `Terraform::AzureRM::LogAnalyticsLinkedService` resource and will be removed in the next major version of the AzureRM Provider.
+The new resource shares the same fields as this one, and information on migrating across [can be found in this guide](../guides/migrating-between-renamed-resources.html).

 ## Properties

 `ResourceGroupName` - (Required) The name of the resource group in which the Log Analytics Linked Service is created.
 Changing this forces a new resource to be created.